Skip to content

 print(f"🌐 Page loaded: {event['params'].get('url')}")

-await page.enable_page_events()
+await tab.enable_page_events()

-await page.on(PageEvents.PAGE_LOADED, on_page_loaded)
+await tab.on(PageEvent.LOAD_EVENT_FIRED, on_page_loaded)

 # Monitor network requests

-async def on_request(page, event):
+async def on_request(event):

 url = event['params']['request']['url']